 3. The calls for war with Iran echo the misguided calls for war with Iraq.

-The accusations of Iranian guilt in the tanker mining incident are based on the intelligence community’s assessment of limited evidence – an assessment that a Japanese official called “speculation.”
-In addition, military action against Iran would likely be based on the AUMF and shaky claims that Iran has collaborated with al Qaeda.
-If there is one thing we learned from U.S. military intervention in Iraq, it’s that war does not make people safer and only further entrenches and expands conflicts.
+From the framing of tensions as attacks on the world's oil supply, to accusations of guilt for attacks based on the intelligence community's assessment of limited evidence, the calls for war with Iran are eerily similar to those that led us into war with Iraq.
+In addition, military action against Iran would likely be based on the 2001 AUMF and shaky claims that Iran has collaborated with al-Qaida.
+If there is one thing we learned from U.S. military intervention in Iraq, it's that war does not make people safer and only further entrenches and expands conflicts.

 The Trump administration used tensions with Iran to justify circumventing the congressional approval process for an $8 billion dollar arms sale to Saudi Arabia.